 Kodak ENDURA prints: Kodak’s print life estimates for ENDURA papers are as follows: typical home (120 lux average light level) or museum (150 lux) at 100+ years, office (450 lux) at 35 years, moderate-intensity commercial reflection display (1000 lux) at 8.5 years, and high-intensity commercial reflection display (5000 lux) at 20 months.
 A “typical” room in a home in this case would be one with a south-facing window, two west-facing windows, a temperature of 75°F, and humidity of 50% (1).
 Wilhelm Imaging Research (WIR) standardizes their light-stability testing at 450 lux and 60% humidity (2, 3).
 WIR reports a permanence rating for ENDURA papers to be generally less than 20 years (4).
 Fuji Crystal Archive prints (5): WIR’s print permanence ratings for Fuji Crystal Archive paper (at 450 lux and 60% humidity) are as follows: 26 years if unframed, 40 years if framed under standard glass/acrylic, and 50 years if framed under UV filtering glass/acrylic (6).
 Styrene mounted prints: The durability and longevity of the styrene mounted prints is unclear.
 Styrene is a plastic-based material that does not absorb moisture (and should not warp from changes in humidity).
 The prints are permanently bonded to the surface.
 This would not be considered an “archival” process, as the photos cannot be removed from the mount.
 Handling & placement: The prints should be handled by the edges or underside (avoid touching the print surface).
 In general, it is not recommended to place photographic prints in areas with direct sunlight, high temperatures (>80°F), or high or low humidity (<35% or >60%)(7).
 These factors will accelerate the deterioration of the print.
 Areas with fireplaces, radiators, vents, large temperature swings, or a high risk of water leaks should also be avoided.
 Keeping the print framed and matted while on display will guard against damage.
 The framing package lessens environmental impacts (e.g., water, airborne pollutants, dust, etc.) while the matting keeps the glazing from coming in contact with the print (8).

-Color representation: The appearance (e.g., color and brightness/contrast) of the photographs on your screen may be somewhat different than that on the prints, due to technological factors and/or lighting factors.
+Color representation: The appearance (e.g., color and brightness/contrast) of the photographs on your screen may be somewhat different than that on the products, due to technological factors and/or lighting factors.
 Technological factors can include calibrated versus non-calibrated monitors, variations between monitor manufacturers/models, and the difference between monitor and print color ranges (gamuts); lighting factors can include variations in print appearance under daylight versus artificial light and bulbs with different color temperatures.
-Print samples are recommended to get a sense of what the prints look like in person and within your intended lighting environment.

 Copyright © 2016–2019 by Aaron-Emile W. Osborn, all rights reserved.